PentaHelix/pentahelix.github.io/_posts/2015-03-13-[chrawl]-Devlog-2:-Map-Generation-Improvements.md

 ---

 ![Torches](http://i.imgur.com/ziweZ21.gif)
-This week: Torches and gelatinous cubes added to map generation, as well as Visual Improvements.
+This week: Torches and gelatinous cubes added to map generation, as well as visual improvements.
 <!--excerpt-->

 First up this week, here is the progress made on spawning enemies on the map, as well as spawning torches on certain walls.